dannhill/my-local-cat/README.md

+Note: needs wyoming-addons repo to be cloned in the current directory: https://github.com/rhasspy/wyoming-addons.git

 # local-cat 😸🏠

 **local-cat** provides a completely local setup for CheshireCat.
 Local-cat leverages Local runners + Qdrant to run your preferred LLM, Embedder and VectorDB locally.